RohanAlexander/telling_stories_with_data/_book/97-assessment 2.md

 <td class="gt_row gt_left">All data, software, literature, and any other relevant material, should be cited in-text and included in a reference list made using bibtex.
 A few lines of code from Stack Overflow or similar, should be acknowledged just with a comment in the script immediately preceding the use of the code.
 Larger chunks of code should be fully acknowledged with an in-text citation and appear in the reference list.</td></tr>
     <tr><td class="gt_row gt_left">Reproducibility</td>
 <td class="gt_row gt_left">0 - 'Poor or not done'; 1 - 'Gets job done'; 2 - 'Fine'; 3 - 'Great'; 4 - 'Exceptional'</td>
 <td class="gt_row gt_left">The paper and analysis should be fully reproducible.
 The repo should have a detailed README.
 All code should be thoroughly documented.
 An R project should be used.
 Code should be used to do all steps including appropriately read data, prepare it, create plots, conduct analysis, and generate documents.
 Seeds should be used where needed.
 Code should have a preamble and be well-documented including comments and layout.
-The repo should be appropriately organized and not contain extraneous files.</td></tr>
+The repo should be appropriately organized and not contain extraneous files. `setwd()` must not be used.</td></tr>
     <tr><td class="gt_row gt_left">General excellence</td>
 <td class="gt_row gt_left">0 - 'None'; 1 - 'Huh, that's interesting'; 2 - 'Wow'; 3 - 'Exceptional'</td>
 <td class="gt_row gt_left">There are always students that excel in a way that is not anticipated in the rubric.
 This item accounts for that.</td></tr>